Roztocze National Park: History

 The history of this area is closely connected with the Zamoyski family estate, which was founded in 1589.
 The estate's headquarters were at Zwierzyniec.

 The beginnings of nature protection in the region date to 1934, when the Bukowa Góra Preserve was created (now it is a strictly protected area).
 In 1938, for the first time in Poland, a bill was issued that stated that prey birds on the Zamoyski family estate were protected.
 The park was created from State Forests of the districts of Kosobudy and Zwierzyniec, which had belonged to the Zamoyski family estate.

 The area of the park and adjacent lands witnessed numerous battles during the Polish January Uprising and both World Wars.
 Tragic reminiscences of these times are in cemeteries in Zwierzyniec and other locations.

-Roztocze National Park was created in 1974 and initially covered area of 48.01 km2.
-The park's management is in the restored house of the former Zamoyski's estate administrator in Zwierzyniec.
+Roztocze National Park was created in 1974 and initially covered an area of 48.01 km2.
+The park's management is in the restored house of the former Zamoyski estate's administrator in Zwierzyniec.